Nahal Og: Ruins of the Monastery of Theoctistus

 On the course of the wadi are the ruins of the Monastery of Theoctistus, known in Arabic as Deir Muqallik.
 They are hard to access, being situated quite high on the steep northern bank of the wadi at the spot where the valley deepens, turning into a canyon.
-According to Byzantine sources, it was established in the 5th century by Euthymius and Theoctistus.
+According to Byzantine sources, it was established in the 5th century by Euthymius and Theoctistus (for more about the monastery see these two articles).
 Archaeologists confirm that the main phase of the cave church complex and related structures date back to the 5th-7th century, the monastery's 'golden era', with signs of a far less significant habitation period during the Early-Mid Muslim period in the 7th-11th or 12th century.
 The cave church complex was established at the beginning of the 5th century, and at the end of the 8th the monastery was deserted.